 Program operators implement the program according to plans approved by the department.
 Washington has two approved program operators.
 MED-Project has been operating in Washington since 2020.
-Inmar Intelligence, Inc. was recently approved and will fully implement their program by early November 2022.
+Inmar Intelligence, Inc. has operated since 2022.

 Drug wholesalers are required to provide the department a list of manufacturers of drugs they sell in or into the State of Washington by January 15 each year.

 The Department of Health sends letters to entities that have an active Washington State Pharmaceutical Wholesaler License reminding them of this requirement of RCW 69.48.040(1).
 Licensees should use the department wholesaler reporting form (XLS) to provide this list to the department.
 Include manufacturer email addresses when possible.